 Nike Phylon material

-The Nike Flex Run 2014 is a running shoe that has managed to perform magic when it comes to relocating some of the great features often associated with higher end model running sneakers, and placed them in a Nike model that is not only friendly to your foot, but your wallet as well.
+The Nike Flex Run 2014 is a running shoe that has managed to perform magic when it comes to relocating some of the great features often associated with higher end model running sneakers and placed them in a Nike model that is not only friendly to your foot but your wallet as well.
 In order to asses the shoe properly to determine if these are the right shoes for you, you will need to fully understand your primary intentions for using the shoe.

 The Nike Flex Run 2014 is very versatile and scores well on a wide spectrum of uses, carrying few cons along the way.
-Satisfactory arch support, good breathability, suitable flexibility, and amazing overall cushioning are all well deserved descriptions belonging to this shoe.
+Satisfactory arch support, good breathability, suitable flexibility, and amazing overall cushioning are all well-deserved descriptions belonging to this shoe.
 The best trait about the Nike Flex Run 2014 is the ability to captivate a broad range of experience leveled runners, from beginner to expert and every level in-between.
-These shoes come highly recommended for novice as well as seasoned runners in need of a reliable neutral running style shoe.
+These shoes come highly recommended for a novice as well as seasoned runners in need of a reliable neutral running style shoe.